Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 Definition and meaning of feature requests.

-A feature request is a suggestion from customers for a new feature or enhancement in your product. πŸ’‘
+A feature request is a suggestion from customers for a new capability or improvement in your product. πŸ’‘

 Feature requests allow users to express how they use your product and what they need for a better experience.
 They create an essential communication channel between product owners and users.